 Two decades ago, geologists knew the U.S. was sitting on vast reserves of natural gas, locked in shale rock located deep below the earth’s surface.
 What they didn’t know was that these hard-to-produce resources would one day become the pathway towards greater U.S. energy independence.

 Fast forward to the 21st century: Advancing exploration and drilling technologies have enabled oil and gas exploration and production companies to economically tap these previously inaccessible resources.
-In fact, in 2016, the U.S. produced approximately 72 billion cubic feet of natural gas per day.1 In fact, according to many sources, it is estimated that U.S. reservoirs contain enough natural gas to meet America’s needs for nearly 100 years, a projection that has profound economic and geopolitical implications.
+In fact, according to many sources, it is estimated that U.S. reservoirs contain enough natural gas to meet America’s needs for nearly 100 years, a projection that has profound economic and geopolitical implications.

 When gas is liquid